Digital Interactive Notebooks

 What’s the best part of this digital interactive notebook world?
 You can use your reading interactive notebooks completely.
 You can throw out the glue, tape, coloring, and all the other stuff that truly scares teachers in the first place.
 Throw it out yall!
 (In my super southern accent)If you have purchased an interactive notebook and just want it to compliment that, this is perfect as well.
 Be on the look out for all of these interactive notebook pieces to be available digitally in the coming weeks.
 While you're waiting, you can purchase my first point of view digital foldable here.

 I think knowing that the power of writing with a digital interactive notebook is limitless.
 Teaching proper technique with typing and writing can really improve students creativity and allow them to focus on the big picture.
 Some of my inclusion students have confessed they don’t fear writing as much as they used to because now they know they can just quickly backspace their mistakes instead of having red lines and eraser marks all over them.
-I think that is powerful!
 Using writing interactive notebooks digitally is going to take over the world.
 Who’s ready?

 Ultimately using a new technique or style in your classroom is your decision.
 My goal is to only open your eyes to what is the next upcoming thing.
 If you have any questions or concerns, please don’t hesitate to email me or leave them in the comment section down below.
 Be on the lookout for a YouTube video all about digitalness soon.
 Much love guys.